Sravyaaa/Yelp_database/README.md

 # Yelp_database

-Assuming I was newly hired data engineer at Yelp, my primary task is to construct a relational database tailored for experimentation with cutting-edge machine learning tools.
-The database which I replicate the structure of Yelp's main production database but will contain only a subset of the overall data.
+As a newly onboarded Data Engineer at Yelp, my primary responsibility involves designing a relational database optimized for experimentation with advanced machine learning tools.
+This database mirrors the structure of Yelp’s main production environment but includes only a curated subset of the full dataset.

-In addition to setting up the database, as requested comprehensive documentation in the form of a data dictionary and an Entity-Relationship Diagram (ERD) to ensure clarity for the data science team regarding the database's structure.
+In addition to setting up the database, I’ve developed comprehensive documentation, including a data dictionary and an Entity-Relationship Diagram (ERD), to provide clear insights into the database schema for the data science team.

-Presenting an analysis for the queries posed in the project and assisting with visualizations using graphs and other visual aids.
+Furthermore, I contributed analytical insights by addressing specific queries related to the project and supported the findings with visualizations through graphs and other visual tools to enhance understanding and decision-making.